 Tahini or ground sesame is a staple ingredient in Middle Eastern and Mediterranean cooking.
 It is a must have if you want to make dips like 'hummus' and 'baba ganoush'.
 While most people just grab a jar from the shop, it is easy enough to make your own and I think it tastes much better.
-You will need hulled sesame seeds, a high-powered blender (like a Vitamix or similar) and some olive oil to help process them into a smooth creamy paste.
+You will need hulled sesame seeds, a blender (preferably high powered one like a Vitamix) and some olive oil to help process them into a smooth creamy paste.
 Keep your homemade tahini in a lidded jar in the fridge and it will stay fresh for a few weeks.
 Tahini is a flavour enhancer that makes everything taste delicious.
 Watch this space for recipes.

 Makes 1 cup